"Morning, Noo Hyung."

 "Hi Heeseungie Hyung," The boy murmured, his muscles tensing ever so slightly when said boy slid into the booth to sit next to him, a hand immediately rubbing his slouched back as he asked, "You okay, Sun?"

 Sunoo nodded and sat up properly, Sunghoon's hand smoothing down his hair as he did so, the other still holding his hand in a gentle grip.
-The eldest of the group glanced down at the interlocked fingers on the table, the same unreadable emotion flashing through his eyes for a split second, but Sunoo caught it, the sight causing his thoughts to spiral once again.
+The eldest of the group glanced down at the interlocked fingers on the table, the same unreadable emotion from their first meeting flashing through his eyes for a split second, but Sunoo caught it, the sight causing his thoughts to spiral once again.

 As if sensing Sunoo's troubles, Sunghoon gave his hand a gentle squeeze before letting it go, ruffling his hair that he had just fixed, the other whining in response.
 "Now why would you do that?" he huffed, a pout on his lips.